melvic-ybanez/eanray/README.md

 ## How To Run

-At the time of this writing, Eanray can only accept scene descriptions from the standard input stream.
-To make it easier for users to write and modify scenes, it's recommended to write them in files and feed the contents into Eanray:
+At the time of this writing, Eanray can only accept Lua scripts as scene descriptions.
+To provide the Lua script you want to render, you need to pass its path as a command line argument:

 ```shell
 $ caro run <lua-script> --release